Uganda

 1280x720-Uganda-2015

-2024 Planned Projects
+2025 Planned Projects

-Nurture Africa, Nansana, Wakiso District, Kampala
+Partner: Nurture Africa, Nansana, Wakiso District

-Nurture Africa is an Irish-founded international development organisation that aims to lift vulnerable women and children out of poverty, empowering them to achieve self-sufficiency through a holistic family-centered model.
+Nurture Africa is an Irish-founded international development organisation that aims to lift vulnerable women and children out of poverty, empowering them to achieve self-sufficiency through a holistic family-centred model.
 Nurture Africa provides health services, educational support, child rights/advocacy, nutritional support and financial literacy training giving families living in poverty the tools and resources they need to become more self-reliant.

 Since 2015, the UCDVO partnership has supported the establishment and development of Nurture Africa’s Rehabilitation Centre - over 265 children with disabilities have received physiotherapy and occupational services, resulting in improvements in movement, speech and sitting.

-Eco Brixs, Masaka, Uganda
+Partner: Eco Brixs, Masaka, Uganda

 Eco Brixs is a closed-loop recycling model to help tackle the issue of plastic waste and unemployment in Uganda.
 Their mission is to create green sustainable jobs to lift people into the employment sector in Uganda.